austinjhunt/snmpwalkdriver-icinga2/README.md

     3. Add the following arguments/values, replacing the red text with your own values that you use for SNMP checks against your hosts:
 ![sync rule ](https://github.com/austinjhunt/snmpwalkdriver-icinga2/blob/main/images/screenshot2.png?raw=true)
 8. Open `Icinga Director > Services > Service Apply Rules`
-   1. Create a new service apply rule
+   1. Create a new service apply rule called `VirtualChassis`.
+You'll search for this name later to check if the apply rule works.
    2. Import the template to which you added the SNMP fields above.
 You will specify values for these fields for this specific Service Apply Rule.
    3. Set your "Assign where" option based on the hosts you want to execute virtual chassis checks against
    4. For the `virtual_chassis_url` field, set the value to `$host.vars.virtual_chassis_url$` which will use the value pulled from the Netbox API Sync Rule.